LtPeriwinkle/mist/README.md

 Follow [this guide](https://github.com/Rust-SDL2/rust-sdl2#windows-msvc) to set up your SDL dependencies.
 You will have to follow this process for SDL2 and SDL2\_TTF, whose development stuff is available [here](http://libsdl.org/projects/SDL_ttf/).

 Clone the repository as shown in the linux section, and enter the folder.
-Remove `Cargo.lock` and rename `Cargo.lock.windows` `cargo build --release --locked`.
+Remove `Cargo.lock` and rename `Cargo.lock.windows` to `Cargo.lock`.
+Then run `cargo build --release --locked`.
 The .exe will be in `.\target\release\`.
 Move it into the same folder as `assets\`, as well as all of the SDL2 and SDL2\_TTF related dll files in order to run it.

 # Licensing